pogyomo/submode.nvim/README.md

 # :wrench: submode.nvim

 This plugin privide apis to create a submode and manipulate it.
+These apis can be used on the fly: no need to call config like other plugin.

 ## :clipboard: Requirements